Explore the best of Namibia's landscapes and wildlife

 Please note, Little Kuala is closed from November 2019 to May 2020.
 As such, our deluxe price for this period (low season) is based on a stay at andBeyond Sossusvlei Desert Lodge.

 Meals: B D L (Deluxe)

-Set off from Swakopmund and head north up the Atlantic coast and visit the seal colony at Cape Cross and the Skeleton Coast, to visit a haunting ship wreck.
-In the afternoon, drive into the rugged Damaraland highlands before arriving in Twyfelfontein.
-Spend the next day exploring Twyfelfontein with its ancient rock engravings, said to be the richest collection in Africa.
-Visit the Burnt Mountain, its vividly coloured rocks contrasting with the desolate landscape, followed by the Organ Pipes, a geological wonder and another great photo opportunity.
+Set off from Swakopmund and head north up the Atlantic coast, visiting the seal colony at Cape Cross and pausing at the haunting ship wrecks that dot the Skeleton Coast.
+In the afternoon, you'll drive up into the rugged Damaraland highlands before arriving in Twyfelfontein to enjoy included dinners at your luxury remote lodge.
+You'll then spend the next day exploring Twyfelfontein with its ancient rock engravings, said to be the richest collection in Africa.
+Be sure to also visit the Burnt Mountain, its vividly coloured rocks contrasting with the desolate landscape, and the Organ Pipes – a jagged geological wonder.

 Meals: B D